Srimanthraj/first_repo/README.md

 # first_repo

-This is Srimanth Raj from Osmaina University
+This is Srimanth Raj from Osmaina University cuurently pursuing 4th year